elenaliao1002/Animl-Image-Classification-Deployment/README.md

 ## Animl and Image Classification

 An object detection algorithm and species classification model have been implemented in Animl, an image review platform, but further tuning is necessary to differentiate between native and non-native species.
-The Nature Conservancy develop and document a pipeline for exporting labeled, human-validated images and annotations from AniML for future model training.
+The Nature Conservancy develop and document a pipeline for exporting labeled, human-validated images and annotations from Animl for future model training.
 And also retrain image classification models specifically for Santa Cruz Island and deploy the model within the existing Animl AWS infrastructure.
 By employing machine learning and data science, The Nature Conservancy hopes to provide real-time monitoring to various native species, including the Santa Cruz Island Fox, and mitigate the risk of invasive species.

+---

 ## Animl Classifer Training Structure

 This README describes how to create a classifier for animal species using images from Santa Cruz island.

 1. Retrieve the COCO .json file from Animl, which comprises image metadata such as filename and location, along with annotations containing label data.
 Please note that this JSON file does not contain the actual image files, but rather the associated metadata.
-2. Download all the full size images referenced in the cct.json(COCO) file.
+2. Download all the full size images from AWS S3 referenced in the cct.json(COCO) file.
 3. Create a classification label specification JSON file (same format that MegaDetector outputs).
 4. Implement MegaDetector to locate animals in the images and crop them out.
 5. Create classification dataset by spliting the images into 3 sets (train, val, and test).